A carousel horse carrying a load of brussels sprouts on its back? From the Santa Cruz Beach Boardwalk amusement park? Say what?

 At the Brussels Sprouts Festival, happy tourists could enter the Brussels Sprout Toss, to test their arm at precision sprouts throwing and maybe win a prize.
 Or play Sprout Putt, and bash the miniature cabbages around a course with a golf club.
 Or just watch the festival’s Little Sprout mascot cavort in the crowds.

 Visitors could eat brussels sprouts pizza, chocolate-covered sprouts, sprout kabobs, and even sprout-on-a-stick.
-Not to mention the brussels sprouts ice cream, which was reputed to be truly, completely vile.
+Not to mention the brussels sprouts ice cream, which was judged truly, completely vile by the Boardwalk’s own PR officer.

 The sheer, surreal novelty of it all eventually proved insufficient.
-The festival puttered along into the early ‘90s, neither doing too well or too poorly, until Boardwalk management finally decided that it wasn’t worth all the effort required to stage it.
-They replaced it with robotic dinosaurs.
-Brussels sprouts just didn’t make the grade.
+The festival puttered along into the early ‘90s, neither doing too well or too poorly, until Boardwalk management finally pulled the plug.
+They replaced it with robotic dinosaurs: much easier to set up.

 But wait, you say: “I like brussels sprouts.
 They’re great — if you know how to cook them.”